MIHIKACODES/blockbot/README.md

 ### A Technical Blockchain Assistant
 **Author:** Mihika Jain

-BLOCKBOT is a Retrieval-Augmented Generation (RAG) based technical assistant designed to answer blockchain-related queries strictly using trusted documentation and whitepapers.
+BLOCKBOT is a Retrieval-Augmented Generation (RAG) based technical assistant designed to answer blockchain-related queries strictly using trusted documentation.

 ---